Professor Ley Sander

 Her research includes the psychological impact of epilepsy and its treatment; memory disorders and memory rehabilitation; and the cognitive and psychiatric consequences of temporal lobe surgery.

 Dr Sallie Baxendale

-Dr Sallie Baxendale is a consultant neuropsychologist with Epilepsy Society and University College London Institute of Neurology.
+Dr Sallie Baxendale is a consultant neuropsychologist with Epilepsy Society and UCL Queen Square Institute of Neurology.
 She has worked with people with epilepsy for 20 years.